Mosaic: Supervised Visit Program

 – Additional child add $5/hr

-Visit Summaries can be sent, free of charge, to the court, once.
-No reports are needed.
+Visit Summaries can be sent, free of charge, to the court, GAL or Caseworker once.
+No reports are created since everthing is in the visit summary.

 Late Cancellation within 48 hrs / No Show Policy: A 48 hour cancellation notification is required.
 The canceling or no show party is responsible for the entire fee for the cancelled visit.
 The payment must be paid prior to the start of the next scheduled visit.